-The AP-5000 is constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
-The Sleeve can be easily removed by unscrewing to allow cleaning of the individual electrodes, however, the Probe sleeve forms an integral, working part of the Probe's measurement system, and MUST be fitted for correct operation.
+The AP-7000 is constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
+The Sleeve can be easily removed by unscrewing to allow cleaning of the individual electrodes, however, The Probe sleeve, end cap and wiper form an integral, working part of the Probe's optical measurement system, and MUST be fitted during calibration and measurement for correct operation.

-All Aquaread[®] Optical Electrodes are incredibly sensitive.
+All Aquaread® Optical Electrodes are incredibly sensitive.
 For example, the Turbidity electrode is capable of measuring between 0 and 3000NTU with an internal resolution of greater than 0.1NTU.
 This means that the electrode is able to detect changes in turbidity that are less than 0.003% of the full range!
 The other optical electrodes have a similar level of sensitivity.

 It follows, therefore, that in order to provide stable, repeatable readings, the environment in which the measurements are made must be completely stable and repeatable.

-For this reason, the AP-5000 is constructed with a matt black aluminium sleeve and end cap that enclose the sensing electrodes and provide a closed, constant condition, non reflective measurement chamber.
+For this reason, the AP-7000 is constructed with a matt black aluminium sleeve and end cap that enclose the sensing electrodes and provide a closed, constant condition, non reflective measurement chamber.

-In order to obtain consistent results, the measurement chamber created within the Aquaprobe[®] must remain physically constant during both calibration and measurement.
+In order to obtain consistent results, the measurement chamber created within the Aquaprobe® must remain physically constant during both calibration and measurement.
 It is therefore essential that both the sleeve and sleeve end cap are fitted during calibration and operation of all types of optical electrodes.